SumanthReddi/NightOwl/docs/Java/Core Java Concepts/Object and Classes.md

 - **Identity:** A unique identifier used internally by the JVM to distinguish objects.

 Objects can represent **real-world tangible things** like a chair, bike, or pen, or **logical concepts** like a banking system or customer account.
+An object is an instance of a class.
+If the class is the recipe, the object is the actual cake.

 ### Example